samduk/log-analysis-and-security-hardening/README.md

-	 10. Let us build a simple tool to automate our work.
+	 10. Write a simple program to automate above tasks and save it has tool.sh

-## Write a simple program to automate above tasks and save it has tool.sh
+***

 \#!/bin/bash